goneplaid/obsidian-work-notes/Planning/New Component - Validated List.md

 	2. This is actually perfect (I'm looking at the stories for `<VirtualList>` RN).
 It has a bunch of facilities that we'll need for this to work.
 	1. For instance, we could use `renderRow` for our custom render function.
 This will render a dismissable label with a conditional color.
 4. As the user enters items, the `<VirtualList>` will continue growing with validated, rendered items.
 As it grows, the scroll position will always need to be at the bottom of the container, always showing the transparent `<input>`

+### Major Issue @ 1:34 PM

+What about editing existing items?
+How is that going to work?
+What if I introduced a typo in an email address and want to change it?
+Do I just have to nuke it and then enter the corrected version?